Elections technology security, ch 29

 SECRETARY OF STATE

-The Secretary of State hereby proposes to adopt new Chapter 29, "Elections Technology Security," Iowa Administrative Code.
+The Secretary of State hereby adopts new Chapter 29, "Elections Technology Security," Iowa Administrative Code.

 Legal Authority for Rule Making

-This rule making is proposed under the authority provided in Iowa Code section 47.7.
+This rule making is adopted under the authority provided in Iowa Code section 47.7.

 State or Federal Law Implemented

 This rule making implements, in whole or in part, Iowa Code section 47.7.